Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 - If user enters quantity < MOQ: show inline error below quantity selector
 - Error message format: "Minimum order of (x) units is required"
 - Error styling: red text, red input border
-- Error clears automatically when quantity >= MOQ
+- Error clears automatically when quantity is greater than or equal to MOQ
 - Quantity input accepts only positive integers

 **BR-08: Add to Cart Button State**

 - "Add to Cart" button disabled when validation error exists (quantity < MOQ)
-- "Add to Cart" button enabled when quantity >= MOQ
+- "Add to Cart" button enabled when quantity is greater than or equal to MOQ
 - Clicking disabled button has no effect
 - When enabled and clicked: product added to cart with specified quantity